-For 2020, we extended the Tent Survey to include awnings for the first time.
-We have been aware there is very little information about the quality of awnings available, even though it is a large market in the UK, and felt it was time this was rectified.
+In 2020, we extended the Tent Survey to include awnings and it has returned for a second awards.
+We are aware there is precious little information to guide awning buyers, even though it is a large market in the UK, and felt it was time this was rectified.

-We covered three types of awning – full, small porch and drive-away, defined like this:
+We covered three types of awning in this survey – Full caravan, Small porch caravan and Motorhome.

 This category covers two types of large caravan awnings.
-The first is the traditional awning style, which covers one complete side of your caravan or motorhome.
+The first is the traditional awning style, which covers one complete side of the caravan.
 It is fitted along the whole length of the awning rail from the ground on one side to the other and is sized to fit a specific model of caravan.
 The second is also known as a large porch or universal caravan awning.
-It connects along the majority of the top of the awning rail (a universal awning or large porch).
+It connects along the majority of the top horizontal part of the awning rail and covers most of the side of the caravan.

-Fits along the top of the awning rail providing a covered entrance to the caravan or motorhome door and not much more.
+This type of awning fits along the top part of an awning rail, providing a covered entrance to the caravan door and not much more.

-Perhaps unsurprisingly, given the effort required to pitch an awning and its relatively high price, those who bought a new awning since 2017 show a high propensity to go camping – 41% say they’re out between four and seven times a year, 23% say it’s eight to ten times, and a further 25% claim to go 11 times or more.
+Perhaps unsurprisingly, given the effort required to pitch an awning and its relatively high price, those who bought a new awning since 2017 show a high propensity to go camping – nearly half say they’re out between four and seven times a year and more than a fifth claim to go 11 times or more.

-Kampa emerged as the biggest single brand, accounting for 38% of all responses.
-Vango came next, with 29%.
+Dometic (previously known as Kampa) emerged as the biggest single brand once again, accounting for 19% of all responses, with Vango a close second with 18%.

 Other brands included Sunncamp, Dorema, Isabella, Bradcot and Outdoor Revolution.

-As with tents, people like the way their awnings perform.
-Asked to rate overall satisfaction on a scale of one to ten – with one for “not at all satisfied” and ten “extremely satisfied” – the overall score was 8.7, up from 8.4 in our previous survey.
+As with tents, people generally liked the way their awnings performed.
+Asked to rate overall satisfaction on a scale of 1 to 10 – with 1 for ‘not at all satisfied’ and 10 ‘extremely satisfied’ – the overall score was 8.7, up from 8.4 in our previous survey.

-Over two-thirds of respondents said their awnings had no defects.
-Of the third who reported problems, these were generally related to leaks, broken poles/failing tubes and damaged fabric.
+Three quarters of respondents said their awnings had no defects.
+Of those who did report reported problem, these were generally related to leaks, broken poles/failing tubes and damaged fabric.